Ediforce44/TBOI-Mod-BetterVoiding/README.md

     local exampleBVIID = BetterVoiding.betterVoidingItemConstructor(exampleBVIType, exampleItemType, true, flagsV, flagsPC, preVoidingColor)

     local function voiding()
-        Get all free collectibles in the room and
-        Do what your voiding item does
+        --Get all free collectibles in the room and --Do what your voiding item does
     end

     mod:AddCallback(ModCallbacks.MC_USE_ITEM, voiding, exampleItemType)
     ```

      - And that's it.
 The only important thing is that you call the `betterVoidingItemConstructor()`, which pays the pickups and makes them free
         > But maybe you realise that you can't do complex things with this.
-Like voiding only the nearest heart deal.
+Like voiding **ONLY** the nearest heart deal.
 Why?
-Because you don't know how to get it in your *voiding()* function.
+Because you can't reference the heart deal item in your *voiding()* function.
 Or you want to do something with alternate item choices (same OptionsPickupIndex).
 But that is possible with the next **Example[2]**, if you use `betterVoiding()`.

 - **Example[2]** Add a Better Voiding item, but manage the voiding manually.
 The Better Voiding item is a card and voids the nearest consumable to isaac, which costs coins: